xraypy/feff85exafs/t/materials/README.md

 	 larch> my_ut.doscf=True

-To see whether the calculation of the first path differs from teh baseline calculation, do
+To see whether the calculation of the first path differs from the baseline calculation, do

      larch> my_ut.compare(1)